DakobedBard/dsi-spark/individual.md

 ##2.
 Practical Operations with Spark

-Now we are familiar with using
+Now we are familiar with the basics of Spark.
+Let's flex some of Spark's real power with a bigger dataset.
+This dataset is still not so huge that it will be impossible to process locally.
+We will get to the real big ones tomorrow where we need to be running operations on cluster of machines in the cloud.